 Once a FHSA has been created, contribution room is created at $8,000 per year.
 If the maximum $8,000 is not made in a given year of the plan, the unused contribution room will be carried forward.
 For example, if an individual contributed $5,000 in 2023, they could contribute $11,000 in 2024—they would be able to add the $3,000 not contributed in 2023 to the $8,000 annual contribution amount in 2024.
 Any contributions made in excess of the amount available in a given year will be subject to a 1% a month tax on over-contributions.

-Qualifying individuals must meet all five of the following conditions:
+Qualifying individuals must meet all the following conditions:

 - Not have owned a home occupied as a principal residence (in Canada or elsewhere) in which they or their spouse or common-law partner lived at any time in the year the FHSA is opened or in the preceding four calendar years (except within 30 days of a qualifying withdrawal)

 When a withdrawal is made from the FHSA to purchase a qualifying home, such a qualifying withdrawal will be tax-free.
-However, if a withdrawal (rather than a transfer) is made for any other purpose, it will be taxable.
-Where the holder meets the qualifying withdrawal conditions, the entire amount of available FHSA funds may be withdrawn on a tax-free basis all at once or as a series of withdrawals.
+However, if a withdrawal (rather than a transfer) is made for any other purpose, it will be taxable, with limited exceptions to correct an over-contribution.

 An individual can contribute to the plan and deduct the amount of the contribution in a subsequent year – the deduction does not have to be claimed in the year of contribution.